prasunanand/gsoc_blog/blog3.md

 ## **Conclusion**
-The main goal of this project was that  "JRuby users suffer less pain during migration" by creating support for libraries that help in Scientific Computation on JRuby.
+The main goal of this project was that  **JRuby users suffer less pain during migration** by creating support for libraries that help in Scientific Computation on JRuby.
 By the end of the   GSoC, we have been able to create a linear algebra library for JRuby users which they can easily run on their machines.
 We have mixed-models gem that has also been simultaneously ported to JRuby.
 Even here, we are very close to MRI if performance is considered.

  **Future work**

 In the coming months we would be implementing float dtype, complex dtype and integer dtype and Sparse Matrices, thus making NMatrix a complete package for JRuby users.
 We also feel that JRuby lacks its own Jupyter notebook.
 The iruby notebook doesn't work for JRuby.
 To create an amazing experience for scientific computation on JRuby, we will be porting iruby to  JRuby.

-## **Acknowledgement**
+## **Acknowledgements**

 I am very grateful to Google and the Ruby Science Foundation for this great opportunity of a life-time.